 Terry Horton and Horton World Solutions (HWS)

 A dedicated leader for positive change, Terry Horton always considered himself blessed in being involved in the early development stages of D.R.
 Horton, the largest homebuilder in the U.S. He spearheads HWS to advance a better quality of life through sustainable housing.
-After attending an MIT Solve Conference, Horton recognized “Our current building systems are unsustainable,” and that, “with the addition of 1.2 billion housing units by the year 2045, we’ve got to improve the way we build houses.”
+After attending an MIT Solve Conference, Horton recognized “Our current building systems are unsustainable” and that “with the addition of 1.2 billion housing units by the year 2045, we’ve got to improve the way we build houses.”

 Striving to leave the world a better place, Horton created HWS to focus on environmental, social, and corporate governance (ESG).
 HWS’s mission is to create environmentally sustainable and affordable products to make housing more accessible.
-After traveling from Africa to South America and Eastern Europe on mission trips, he wanted to create a way to provide housing to third-world countries.
+After traveling from Africa to South America and Eastern Europe on mission trips, he wanted to develop a way to provide accommodation to third-world countries.
 But first, he had to prove its value by rolling it out in the U.S. “To be sovereign beings, we must act responsibly and reduce our carbon footprint,” he declared.

 Changing the Approach to Home Building

 “The U.S. has made great strides in technology, health, and other areas, but sticks and bricks building has stayed the same for 150 years,” he pointed out.
 With millions registered in construction trades in America, “that’s a lot of minds to change.”

 Through trial and error, he perfected a sustainable construction material and modular system using products from leading companies such as Dupont Labs.
 “The U.S. is the last to embrace modular home building—In Scandinavia, 70% of homes are modular,” he said, “And in Western Europe, it’s at 30%–the U.S. lags way behind at just 3%.”